 With the largest cave system in the world, Mammoth Cave National Park truly lives up to its name.
 This cave system is a geologic wonder made out of limestone and sandstone.
 It is even a UNESCO world heritage site.
 The caves here are expansive and many feel more like large underground tunnels rather than the claustrophobic caverns many people associate with caves.
-We recommend at least a ½ day visit to this park, including taking a Cave Tour, hiking some of the trails and exploring the visitors center.
-This park is the perfect stop if you are headed south towards Nashville as Mammoth Cave National Park is only located a couple miles off of I-65, about 1.5 hours north of Nashville.
+We recommend at least a ½ day to a full day to visit this park, including taking a Cave Tour, hiking some of the trails and exploring the visitors center.
+Here is our ‘One Day Mammoth Cave National Park’ guide.

 FYI: This post is based on a trip taken in mid-November